Pediatric HIV Care

 Power of Love's Pediatric HIV Care program was launched in 2004 in the Matero community of Lusaka, Zambia.
 Matero is one of the largest and poorest compounds in Lusaka with a population of at least 300,000.
 This community has a high incidence of HIV, malaria, and tuberculosis, and an unemployment rate upwards of 60%.
 Most residents are poor and live on less than $2 per day, defined as extreme poverty by the UN.
 It is estimated that in Matero alone there are 5,000 HIV+ children who could benefit from our services.
 Here are stories of two children who have benefitted from this program.

 In May 2018, we added 50 HIV+ children to this program and we now have 400 children under our care.
 Direct beneficiaries are 400 HIV+ children, and additional 1900 residents benefit indirectly as trained family members share their experiences with others in the community.
 To date we have trained over 750 women caregivers who share their knowledge about HIV prevention and care throughout the community.
+Our goal is that not a single child out of the 400 HIV+ children in our program, ever develop AIDS.
 Read more about program impact in 2017, 2016.